 Choose from a vast set of customizable pre-loaded templates and create campaigns on the go with your customer in mind.

 Understanding analytics can allow you to be more effective and prevent risks of delivering in-app campaigns that could annoy some of your users.
 Deep dive analytics can tell you everything about what users liked in your in-apps.
 Track key metrics such as clicks - where users clicked and number of clicks and conversions to see how users are interacting with your in-apps.

 In this example (image below), you can see that users have clicked on either of the buttons and not on the text or the image meaning, the in-app was successful in driving the desired action.
 These metrics tell you exactly how users view in-apps and with this data you’ll be better placed before you deploy your next campaign.
 Using analytics helps understand which in-apps work best with your users and you can try to replicate this success in future campaigns.

-This is crucial for most marketers as too many and too frequent in-apps could result in a poor app experience to users.
+This is crucial for most marketers as too many and too frequent in-apps could result in a poor app experience for users.
 It is important to focus on what users want to see than what you want to show.
 Use settings such as frequency caps to limit yourself from disrupting your users on the app leading to a more receptive app experience.
-Remember, the objective with in-apps is to alway add value to a users’ app experience rather than disrupting it.
+Remember, the objective with in-apps is to always add value to a users’ app experience rather than disrupting it.

 To learn more about how we can help you drive your in-app campaigns, get in touch with us to provide you with a personalized demo.

 Here are actionable resources we've curated for you!